fermyon/developer/content/spin/distributing-apps.md

 $ spin oci run ghcr.io/radu-matei/spin-hello-world:v1
 ```

-## Distributing Spin applications using Bindle
+## Distributing Spin Applications Using Bindle

 Packaging and distributing Spin applications can be done using [Bindle](https://github.com/deislabs/bindle), an open source aggregate object storage system.
 This allows the packaging of the application manifest, components, and static assets together, and takes advantage of the features of a modern object storage system.